lesion/indicator-placement/README.md

 ## How it works?
 I'm using python3-xlib to retrieve and restore windows placement and size on desktop, so you need to install it with `apt-get install python3-xlib`.

-I've started this little script reading [this blog entry](http://movingtofreedom.org/2010/08/10/arranging-windows-from-the-gnulinux-command-line-with-wmctrl/)

 ## How to use

-After cloning it and install npm dependencies:
+After cloning it and install python3-xlib, run `./indicator-placement.py` , click on the indicator:

-`chmod +x poswin.js`

-`./poswin.js save`

-this will create a `~/.poswin.json`

-to reload position:

-`./poswin.js load`
+1. Save session will store all windows placement (workspace, x/y and width/height)

+2. Load session will restore all windows placement (workspace, x/y and width/height)

+## TODO
+ - Fullscreen windows aren't working!!!